-To our KU students: KU is committed to supporting your educational goals during this time of change.
+KU is committed to supporting your educational goals during this time of change.
 It is ideal for you to participate in distance learning and access university resources from your residence.
-The following page is dedicated to resources you can use to resolve any issues with access.
+This page is dedicated to resources you can use to resolve any issues with access.

-For help addressing barriers that are impacting your success, see:
+For help addressing barriers that are impacting your success, see Student Support.

 If you aren't sure where to go, please contact Provost@ku.edu.

 At this time, students are recommended to pursue one the following options from cell phone carriers and internet service providers.
 Please be aware that the FCC agreement has stated that providers will waive late fees, not cutoff service for lack of payment, and open hot-spots.
 Students can apply for Emergency Funds to offset the cost of internet service at help.ku.edu/emergency-funds.
 More access offers are captured on the "Access services" tab of this Google Doc shared among higher education schools.

 - Offers a new package, Midco Internet Basics, that provides free service through June 15, 2020 for K-12 and/or college students who don’t have internet access.
 Students can enroll by calling 1-833-338-4638 and use reference code MIBEDU20 to receive the educational assistance credit.
 Students who use this offer will automatically roll into Midco's subsidized Lifeline program.

 - Offers subsidized internet for low-income households through the Lifeline program.

 - Comcast COVID-19 response: